 We don’t tend to think about other animals sleeping.
 Many sleep at the same time as humans, so you don’t get a chance to see it, but snails have a more complex process.

 They are becoming very popular for home aquariums.
 Not only do they offer a different look to fish, but snails are one of the best algae eaters around.
-With more people getting snails, more people are wondering why they spend so much time sat still.
+With more people getting snails, more people are wondering why they spend so much time sitting still.

 We are going to talk you through how, why, and when snails sleep, even covering their hibernation habits.
 Some of the answers will surprise you!